cargo-nextest

 Last updated

-You can automatically detect and manage flaky tests in your Rust projects by integrating with Trunk.
+You can automatically in your Rust projects by integrating with Trunk.
 This document explains how to configure cargo-nextest to output JUnit XML reports that can be uploaded to Trunk for analysis.

 cargo-nextest